Coarse assembly maps: Uniform bornological coarse spaces

 \begin{ex} The notion of a quasi-metric on a set is defined similary as the notion of a metric where one in addition allows that points have infinite distance.
 For example, a disjoint union of metric spaces is naturally a quasi-metric space.
-The definition of a coarse structure associated to a metric \cite[Ex.~2.17]{buen} generalizes immediately to the case of quasi-metric spaces.
+The definition of a coarse structure associated to a metric \cite[Ex.~2.18]{buen} generalizes immediately to the case of quasi-metric spaces.
 Similarly, a quasi-metric also induces a uniform structure.

 We consider a quasi-metric space with the induced coarse and uniform structures $\cC$ and $\cU$.
 They are compatible.
-If the space is in addition a path quasi-metric space, then we have the equality $\cC=\cC(\cU)$.
+If the space is in addition a path quasi-metric space (i.e. each path component is a path metric space, and different path components have infinite distance {to each other}), then we have the equality $\cC=\cC(\cU)$.
 In particular, in this case $\cC(\cU)$ is compatible with $\cU$. \hB \end{ex}

-A bornological coarse space with a uniform structure $(X,\cC,\cB,\cU)$ such that $\cU$ and $\cC$ are compatible is an object of the category of uniform bornological coarse spaces $\UBC$.
-A morphism between uniform bornological coarse spaces is a morphism between bornological coarse spaces which is in addition uniformly continuous. {We refer to \cite[Sec.~9.1]{equicoarse} for more details.}

 \begin{rem} A map between metric spaces $f:(X,d)\to (X^{\prime},d^{\prime})$ is called uniformly continuous if for every $\delta$ in $(0,\infty)$ there exists an $\epsilon$ in $(0,\infty)$ such that for all pairs of points $x,y$ of $X$ with $d(x,y)\le\epsilon$ we have $d(f(x),f(y))\le \delta$.
 A uniformly continuous map between metric spaces in this sense is uniformly continuous as a map between the associated uniform spaces. \hB \end{rem}